-RP probably received its greatest impetus, however, when Lord Reith, the first General Manager of the BBC, adopted it in 1922 as a broadcasting standard - hence the origins of the term BBC English.
-Reith believed Standard English, spoken with an RP accent, would be the most widely understood variety of English, both here in the UK and overseas.
-He was also conscious that choosing a regional accent might run the risk of alienating some listeners.
-To a certain extent Reith’s decision was understandable, and his attitude only reflected the social climate at the time.
+RP probably received its greatest impetus, however, when it was selected in 1922 by the BBC Advisory Committee on Spoken English as a broadcasting standard – hence the origins of the term BBC English.
+The Committee believed Standard English, spoken with an RP accent, would be the most widely understood variety of English, both here in the UK and overseas.
+Members of the committee were also conscious that choosing a regional accent might run the risk of alienating some listeners.
+To a certain extent their decision was understandable, and their attitude only reflected the social climate at the time.
 But since RP was the preserve of the aristocracy and expensive public schools, it represented only a very small social minority.
 This policy prevailed at the BBC for a considerable time and probably contributed to the sometimes negative perception of regional varieties of English.